HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • One fan runs at low rpm constant on

-• One fan runs at high rpm on only at elevated temperatures and/or AC on - computer control
+• One fan runs at high rpm - "on" only at elevated temperatures and/or AC on - computer controlled

 back to list